HomeArchitectureWhat is the Future of Concrete in Architecture?

 TAKTL’s ultra-high-performance concrete panels on the Waikiki Business Plaza by MGA Architecture.
 Image © TAKTL

 Concrete has been a material of choice for architects and builders for thousands of years, with the earliest known use dating from Syria and Jordan in 6000BC.
-Its low cost, versatility, fast application, and sheer familiarity to those involved in using it means that roughly 22 billion tons of concrete are poured every year.
+Its low cost, versatility, rapid application, and widespread familiarity lead builders to pour roughly 22 billion tons of concrete every year.
 According to a recent BBC study, production of cement has increased thirtyfold since 1950, and a further fourfold since 1990, driven in part by postwar building in Europe, and building booms across Asia from the 1990s onwards.
 It is predicted that to keep pace with demands in South East Asia and sub-Saharan Africa, cement production may have to increase by 25% by 2030.

 ETC Zurich’s 3D printed columns.
 Image © Benjamin Hofer